 Prince and his band take a song that was already high energy and they crank up the tempo so fast that a 5:00 song takes about 3:30.
 Sheila E’s drum performance is particularly impressive.
 That song had to be a workout for her, or any drummer, at that pace.
 The band is unbelievably tight on this song.
 I can’t imagine the number of hours that went in to rehearsing it took to get this song the way it sounds live.
 The final 30 seconds of the song not only feature brilliant work by Sheila E, but an amazing guitar solo from Prince that doesn’t get the mention that it deserves when people talk about his work.
 This solo belongs in the pantheon.
 Check it out above.

 “Play in the Sunshine” is crazy high energy fun, but believe it or not, I would rate it as one of the weaker tracks on Sign ‘O’ the Times.
 That’s more a statement on the greatness of the album than it is about the song.
 I typically forget about it because it’s surrounded by such brilliance.
 It just easy to lose sandwiched between “Sign ‘O’ the Times,” “Housequake,” and “The Ballad of Dorothy Parker.”
 Any song would get lost in that lineup.
-I’m going to give “Play in the Sunshine” a 2.5 out of 5 stars and acknowledge that it’s probably underrated because of its placement on one of Prince’s greatest albums.
+I acknowledge that I’m underrating it because of its placement on one of Prince’s greatest albums.